MP for Hamble Valley

 Shadow Parliamentary Under Secretary (Housing, Communities and Local Government)

-Paul Holmes is the Conservative MP for Hamble Valley, first elected in 2019.
-He currently serves as Shadow Parliamentary Under Secretary for Housing, Communities and Local Government and as an Opposition Whip, with committee work including the Representation of the People Bill committee and the Rare Cancers Bill committee.
+Paul Holmes is a Conservative MP for Hamble Valley, first elected in 2019.
+He currently serves as Shadow Parliamentary Under Secretary for Housing, Communities and Local Government and as an Opposition Whip, and sits on committees including the Representation of the People Bill and the Rare Cancers Bill.

-Declares three financial interests: gifts, benefits and hospitality from UK sources; miscellaneous interests; and visits outside the UK.
+Declared financial interests include gifts, benefits and hospitality from UK sources; miscellaneous interests; and visits outside the UK (three entries).

 Generated 21 February 2026